flexion/jubilant-computing-machine/README.md

 This action already includes the scaffolding to surface the scan results more cleanly, such as PR (Pull Request) comments.

+### Differences from the JDKato image

+The key differences between this and the base image from JDKato are:

+- basic style caching
+- basic default Vale configuration
+- support enabled for additional file formats
+- pinned, documented dependencies

 ## Building

+Building the image requires a container engine such as [Docker][Docker] or [Podman][Podman].

 ```sh
 docker build \